robotayyyyy/Ev3PiSoccer/README.md

 soccer bot from Lego EV3 and Raspberry pi

 ## Propose
 I just wana adapt image processing to a simple robot with a casual task, put the ball to the goal.

-## Prerequisite
-Things that needed to prepare are Raspberry pi and its battery, webcam and EV3 set.
+My Idea is using the Raspberry pi for immage processing task and send the message to the EV3 robot via bluetooth.

 ## Equipment
+1. Raspberry pi (for this work, I used pi3 modelB)
+  1. webcam
+  1. battery
+1. Lego EV3

+### Software
 ## Pi settup